 Bush & Lane

-The Bush & Lane Piano Company was established in Chicago in 1901.
-Several years later, the factories were relocated to Holland, Michigan.
-Bush & Lane was known for building exceptionally well made, heavily-built pianos that were extremely durable.
-They offered a full line of upright pianos, player pianos, and grand pianos, all higher grand instruments that were sold all over the United States.
+Bush & Lane offered a full line of upright pianos, player pianos, and grand pianos, all higher grand instruments that were sold all over the United States.
 Bush & Lane was especially well known for their elaborate cabinets and lavish use of exotic and rare woods.
-Along with the Bush & Lane name, the company built other names including Victor, Farrand, Cecilian, and Paulus.
+Along with the Bush & Lane name, the company built pianos under the brand names of Victor, Farrand, Cecilian, and Paulus.
 The Bush & Lane Piano Company went out of business before 1931 due to the Great Depression.

 Bush & Lane Advertisement